barche/IoTaWatt_wiki_fork/Troubleshooting.md

 #### Red-Green-Green

 IoTaWatt is having trouble connecting to the WiFi network.
-If this is a new IoTaWatt, or the network has changed, you will need to (https://github.com/boblemaire/IoTaWatt/wiki/Connecting-to-WiFi)[specify a new network].
+If this is a new IoTaWatt, or the network has changed, you will need to[specify a new network](https://github.com/boblemaire/IoTaWatt/wiki/Connecting-to-WiFi).
 If the network is down, or unavailable for some other reason, IoTaWatt will continue to try to connect indefinitely.
-After an initial period, if connection is not established, the LED will change to a [https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting#dull-red-glow](dull red glow).
+After an initial period, if connection is not established, the LED will change to a [dull red glow](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting#dull-red-glow) [https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting#dull-red-glow](dull red glow).